seewoo5/seewoo5.github.io/_posts/2026-08-16-sign-uncertainty-principle.md

 But after working on this project, I realized that it would be good to have Kaneko-Zagier operators in mathlib.
 We certainly need a general theory of quasimodular forms in mathlib, which I'll try to work on in the future.

+I haven't read Astra's proof in full detail, but as far as I can tell its method is completely different from mine (and I hope my method of proof is interesting enough).
+Mine is more limited in scope — it only works for dimensions divisible by 4 — but it does give explicit (and simple) bounds.

 ## What's next?

-Although I have mixed feelings about the paper, I'm happy that I finally completed the goal.
+Although I have mixed feelings about the paper, I'm happy that I finally completed the goal (even if an unavoidable event forced me to wrap up the last steps in a single week).
 This is the best I can do at the moment (with Feigenbaum-Grabner-Hardin's construction).
 But I'm interested in related problems, especially figuring out the exact value of $\mathrm{A}_+(1)$, which may or may not need quasimodular forms.
 We'll see.